Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

-This paper employs valued TERGMs to model the network of intercounty migrant counts during the target period.
-We estimate the model parameters with Subsampled Regularized MPLE.
-Since calculating the likelihood function based on all 9.86 million dyads is computationally infeasible, we use the subsampling method of MPLE to approximate the likelihood function using one million dyads.
-The sampled dyads were selected using Tie-No-Tie sampling, which put equal weights in selecting a zero-valued dyad, and a nonzero-valued dyad.
-This results in sampling all the 274 thousand directed county pairs with at least one migrant, and the other 726 thousand directed county pairs without any migrant; this stratification is then corrected for in the likelihood calculation.
-L2 regularization (parameter=0.01) was incorporated in the likelihood function to avoid the convex hull problem and improve estimation performance (\citealt{van_duijn_framework_2009}).
-We develop and report a model adequacy check for valued ERGMs, detailed in Part B of the Appendix.

-We report two models in the following results section.
+\textit{Variable Setup.} We report two models in the following results section.
 The first model contains every covariate except the rural dissimilarity score, which is later included in the second model, the full model.
 Since the level of urbanization is strongly associated with their political environment, comparison between the two models could reveal how much of the total effect of political dissimilarity might be explained by their difference in the level of urbanization.
 Besides the sum term serving as an intercept, we add to models a term that counts the number of nonzero dyads of the network to account for the zero-inflation of migration flow data (\citealt{krivitsky_modeling_2013}).
-Summary of descriptive statistics and data sources are attached in Part A of the Appendix.
+Its negative coefficients in Table~\ref{tab1} indicate the sparsity of migration flow network, that a county pair is more likely to have no migrants moving between than otherwise, even after controlling for all the covariates in the model.
+Summaries of descriptive statistics and data sources are attached in Part A of the supplement.